filippodanesi/SERP-Secrets-CMS/src/content/blog/how-to-create-helpful-content-after-hcu.md

 ## Conclusion: Use Helpful Content to Build Trust

 Remember that **high volume of low-quality content won't deliver sustainable results** or the audience loyalty you desire.
-Both search engines and readers can distinguish between helpful and filler content.
+Both [search generative experience](https://www.serp-secrets.com/blog/what-is-googles-search-generative-experience/) and readers can distinguish between helpful and filler content.

 Examine your existing content critically.
 Don't hesitate to refresh or start from scratch where needed.
 Focus on making every piece more engaging and informative, and you'll earn the trust of both your audience and search engines.